Algerian War: Continued controversy in France

 The Algerian War remains a contentious event.
 According to the historian Benjamin Stora, one of the leading historians on the war, memories concerning the war remain fragmented, with no common ground to speak of:

 There is no such thing as a history of the Algerian War; there is just a multitude of histories and personal paths through it.
 Everyone involved considers that they lived through it in their own way, and any attempt to understand the Algerian War globally is immediately rejected by protagonists.

 Even though Stora has counted 3,000 publications in French on the war, there still is no work produced by French and Algerian authors co-operating with each other.
-Though according to Stora, there can "no longer be talk about a 'war without a name', a number of problems remain, especially the absence of sites in France to commemorate" the war.
+Although according to Stora, there can "no longer be talk about a 'war without a name', a number of problems remain, especially the absence of sites in France to commemorate" the war.
 Furthermore, conflicts have arisen on an exact commemoration date to end the war.
 Although many sources as well as the French state place it on 19 March 1962, the Évian Agreements, others point out that massacres of harkis and the kidnapping of pieds-noirs took place later.
-Stora further points out, "The phase of memorial reconciliation between the two sides of the sea is still a long way off".
+Stora further points out, "The phase of memorial reconciliation between the two sides of the sea is still a long way off."
 That was evidenced by the National Assembly's creation of the law on colonialism on 23 February 2005 that asserted that colonialism had overall been "positive".

 Alongside a heated debate in France, the February 23, 2005, law had the effect of jeopardising the treaty of friendship that President Chirac was supposed to sign with President Abdelaziz Bouteflika, which was no longer on the agenda.
 Following that controversial law, Bouteflika has talked about a cultural genocide, particularly referring to the 1945 Sétif massacre.
 Chirac finally had the law repealed by a complex institutional mechanism.

 Another matter concerns the teaching of the war as well as of colonialism and decolonization, particularly in French secondary schools.
 Hence, there is only one reference to racism in a French textbook, one published by Bréal publishers for terminales students, those passing their baccalauréat.
-Thus, many are not surprised that the first to speak about the October 17, 1961 massacre were music bands, including hip-hop bands such as the famous Suprême NTM (les Arabes dans la Seine) or politically-engaged La Rumeur.
-Indeed, the Algerian War is not even the subject of a specific chapter in the textbook for terminales Henceforth, Benjamin Stora stated:
+Thus, many are not surprised that the first to speak about the 1961 Paris massacre were musical groups, including hip-hop groups such as Suprême NTM (les Arabes dans la Seine) and La Rumeur.
+Indeed, the Algerian War is not even the subject of a specific chapter in the textbook for terminales.
+Henceforth, Benjamin Stora stated:

 As Algerians do not appear in an "indigenous" condition, and their sub-citizens status, as the history of nationalist movement, is never evoked as their being one of great figures of the resistance, such as Messali Hadj and Ferhat Abbas.
 They neither emerge nor are being given attention.
 No one is explaining to students what colonization has been.
 We have prevented students from understanding why the decolonization took place.